TitaniumAlloy/relearning-git/README.md

 06/28/2021
 Adding chatting bot project made in java after checking for any issues soon.
 Update - project has been added but it is under a private repository for the time being.

+7/4/2021
+Creating a repository for Java, and Powershell and adding th practice problems for java in that repository.

 06/28/2021
 Tracks for the Java projects on this read me file for my own purpose and goal.: